 Invoking a smart contract¶

-Once a smart contract has been installed on a peer node and defined on a channel it can be invoked by a client application.
+Once a smart contract has been committed to a channel, it can be invoked by a client application.
 Client applications do this by sending transaction proposals to peers owned by the organizations specified by the smart contract endorsement policy.
 The transaction proposal serves as input to the smart contract, which uses it to generate an endorsed transaction response, which is returned by the peer node to the client application.

 It’s these transactions responses that are packaged together with the transaction proposal to form a fully endorsed transaction, which can be distributed to the entire network.
 We’ll look at this in more detail later For now, it’s enough to understand how applications invoke smart contracts to generate endorsed transactions.